CompuTec/computec-docs/docs/processforce/user-guide/routings/resources.md

   ![Holidays](./media/resources/resource-calendar-holidays.webp)
 - You Can Also button let you perform the following tasks automatically:
-  - Copying holidays from the holidays defined in SAP,
+  - Copying holidays from the holidays defined in SAP.
-  - Remove past exceptions – this will remove every exception before the actual date,
+  - Remove past exceptions – this will remove every exception before the actual date.
   - Create exceptions based on current working days till date.
 This one adds exceptions from actual date to date defined in the Till Date field for hours and days defined in the Working Hours tab.

   ![Resource Calendar](./media/resources/resource-calendar-you-can-also.webp)